spiderlili/Flyweight-C-/README.md

 **Example: Drinks Ordering App**

-In an application that has numerous menu items which might be ordered thousands of times in quick succession: Flyweight is a godsend!
+In an application that has numerous menu items which might be ordered thousands of times in quick succession